An Image Registration Model in Electron Backscatter Diffraction: Discrete Image Registration Model

 where $\mathrm{Proj}_{\S^3 / \mathcal S}\colon \R^4 \setminus \{ 0 \} \to \S^3 / \mathcal S$ denotes the orthogonal projection onto $\S^3 / \mathcal S$ defined by

-We want to mention that this interpolation approach does not take the proper topology of the quotient space $\S^3 / \mathcal S$ into account.
-However, it is easy to implement and leads to reasonable results, as seen by the numerical experiments in Section~\ref{sec:numerics}.
+We want to mention that this interpolation approach does not respect the proper topology of the quotient space $\S^3 / \mathcal S$, since in general the distance in $\SO(3)$ of the involved representatives could be larger than the distances in $\SO(3)/\mathcal S$ of the corresponding equivalence classes, cf. \eqref{eq:distance}.
+However, the given formula is easy to implement and leads to reasonable results, as seen by the numerical experiments in Section~\ref{sec:numerics}.